-Have you made a resolution to improve your eating or physical activity habits this year?
+Have you made a resolution to improve your eating or physical activity habits?
 Stop tracking your progress by the number on the scale, and instead, focus on making positive behavior changes that will benefit your overall health.
 Making one small change at a time (like replacing a lunch-time soda with a glass of milk or water) is much easier than trying to change everything about your eating style all at once.
 Setting realistic goals related to nutrition and activity can make resolutions more rewarding, which will encourage you to stick with it, and make lasting changes.

 - Start the day with a balanced breakfast to give yourself more energy and prevent over eating later in the day.

 - Eat small, frequent meals and snacks every 3-4 hours throughout the day in order to keep your metabolism and energy levels up.

 - Drink more decaffeinated beverages to boost hydration.

 - Aim for 5 servings of vegetables and fruits per day.